 This is an extremely exciting new variety because it has a strong almond scent, which is particularly

 good in the evening and early morning and it is also wilt free.

-Named in celebration of the royal wedding, Meghan was bred and introduced by New Leaf Plants in very limited numbers, now available to buy from Thorncroft Clematis.
+Named after the Duchess of Sussex, Meghan was bred and introduced by New Leaf Plants, now available to buy from Thorncroft Clematis.

 This variety carries its flowers all the way up the stems, bottom to top.
 The pale mauve-blue flowers have a hint of a white bar and an almost luminous quality.

 Superb in sun or a slightly shady situation.
-Flowers May-June and August-September up to around 4-6 feet and can be pruned quite hard each spring.
+The plants flower in May and June and again in August and September.
+They reach a height of around 4-6 feet and can be pruned quite hard each spring.

 Clematis Super Night

 A Viticella type, a sister plant to Super Nova.
 Super Night is fully hardy, flowers from June-September, and is wilt free.
 The growth of about 6-8 feet each year allows this natural climber to clothe arbours, arches or combine with a rose or another clematis, such as Sea Breeze.